Polyglot or Not? Measuring Multilingual Encyclopedic Knowledge in Foundation Models: Appendix

-The Calinet \cite{dongCalibratingFactualKnowledge2022a} dataset originally contained 50451 stem/fact items which we consider "valid" as the masked object appears on the right-hand side of the statement.
+An in depth data preprocessing pipeline was applied to the dataset to improve its quality.
+The Calinet \cite{dongCalibratingFactualKnowledge2022a} dataset originally contained 50,451 stem/fact items which we consider ``valid'' cloze statements, items where the masked object appears on the right-hand side of the stem.
 Many of these stem/fact pairings were paraphrased, though, to support their model rewrite process, which this paper does not explore.
-After removing paraphrases, we were left with 11960 statements from this data pool.
-Meanwhile, the ROME \cite{mengLocatingEditingFactual2022} dataset contributed 21919 valid stem/fact pairs, all of which were unique.
-We merged the data and were left with 33870 stem/fact pairs.
-From there, we performed the following enhancements: \begin{itemize} \item {Removed 227 stem/fact pairs that were manually flagged as errors} \item {Removed 371 stem/fact pairs with "a/an + \_" due to consistent grammatical errors} \item {Removed 3088 stem/fact pairs where the correct fact is explicitly stated in the stem, rendering the completion trivial} \item {Removed 610 stem/fact pairs that were relation P190 (sister city) due to consistent inaccuracies} \item {Removed 418 stem/fact pairs that were relation P140 (religion) to filter sensitive topics} \item {Removed 490 stem/fact pairs that were relation P530 (diplomatic ties) due to consistent inaccuracies} \item {Removed 1427 stem/fact pairs that were relation P27 (citizen of) due to consistent inaccuracies} \item {Removed 576 stem/fact pairs that were relation P463 (affiliated with) due to consistent inaccuracies} \item {Removed 39 stem/fact pairs that compared football with soccer due to cultural differences in these word meanings} \item {Removed 131 stem/fact pairs with "expired at" wording due to awkward phrasing} \item {Removed 50 stem/fact pairs with "-language" wording due to awkward phrasing} \item {Removed 73 stem/fact pairs with facts/counterfacts starting with "the" due to the frequency of the work "the" in language modeling datasets} \item {Removed 125 stem/fact pair duplicates to retain a dataset of entirely unique items} \end{itemize} Our straightforward improvements provide more validity to our pool of data and its ultimate use in \textbf{Polyglot of Not}, such as removing the over 3000 statements whose correct answer can be found in the unmasked portion.
-After this and other filtering, we are left with 26254 unique rows in the final English subset of our dataset.
+After removing these paraphrased $\langle s, r, o \rangle$ triplet duplicates, we were left with 11,960 statements from this data pool.
+Meanwhile, the ROME \cite{mengLocatingEditingFactual2022} dataset contributed 21,919 valid stem/fact pairs, all of which were unique $\langle s, r, o \rangle$ triplets.
+We merged the data and were left with 33,870 items.
+From there, we performed the following enhancements: \begin{itemize} \item {Removed 227 stem/fact pairs that were manually flagged as errors} \item {Removed 371 stem/fact pairs with ``a/an + \_'' due to consistent grammatical errors} \item {Removed 3,088 stem/fact pairs where the correct fact is explicitly stated in the stem, rendering the completion trivial} \item {Removed 610 stem/fact pairs that were relation P190 (sister city) due to consistent inaccuracies} \item {Removed 418 stem/fact pairs that were relation P140 (religion) to filter sensitive topics} \item {Removed 490 stem/fact pairs that were relation P530 (diplomatic ties) due to consistent inaccuracies} \item {Removed 1,427 stem/fact pairs that were relation P27 (citizen of) due to consistent inaccuracies} \item {Removed 576 stem/fact pairs that were relation P463 (affiliated with) due to consistent inaccuracies} \item {Removed 39 stem/fact pairs that compared football with soccer due to cultural differences in these word meanings} \item {Removed 131 stem/fact pairs with ``expired at'' wording due to awkward phrasing} \item {Removed 50 stem/fact pairs with ``-language'' wording due to awkward phrasing} \item {Removed 73 stem/fact pairs with facts/counterfacts starting with ``the'' due to the frequency of the word ``the'' in training datasets} \item {Removed 125 stem/fact pair duplicates to retain a dataset of entirely unique $\langle s, r, o \rangle$ triplets} \end{itemize} Our straightforward improvements provide more validity to our pool of data and its ultimate use in the \textbf{Polyglot or Not?} test, such as removing the over 3,000 statements whose correct answer can be found in the unmasked portion (bullet number 3).
+See Table \ref{seven} for a handful of examples filtered out during the above operations.
+After preprocessing, we are left with 26,254 unique rows in the final English-only subset of our dataset.